Wilderness Inquiry Endowment Funds

 Since 1989, Wilderness Inquiry has conducted 109 trips to Yellowstone National Park, serving approximately 1,500 individuals.
 Today, Yellowstone is one of WI’s most popular destinations, with opportunities to significantly increase visitation by underserved populations.
 See more about this fund here.

 Provides scholarships for people with developmental disabilities and others to enjoy the outdoors.

 Sean Maher returned from his Wilderness Inquiry trip to Voyageur’s National Park full of enthusiasm for the experience.
 According to his parents, Sean talked a lot about midnight canoe rides, full moons, rock sculptures, and a “Friday Night Live” variety show.
-His family established the Sean Maher Endowment Fund in 2006 to honor Sean’s life by allowing others to experience a WI adventure.
+His family established the Sean Maher Endowment Fund in 2006 to honor Sean's life by allowing others to experience a Wilderness Inquiry adventure.

 Neil DuBois Endowment Fund

 Provides scholarships to allow people with financial need to participate on Wilderness Inquiry trips.

 Neil was a passionate young man who loved the outdoors and all kinds of outdoor activities.
 His love of snowboarding was contagious, inspiring many who saw him in action or just heard him talk about it to give it a try.